tsiolkas/Gkiosa/README.md

 ### Database

-We αdopt `nedb` as the database of the application because it is lightweight and it can directly run the database server from the application's context.
+We adopt `nedb` as the database of the application because it is lightweight and it can directly run the database server from the application's context.